ruoshui666weakater/Analysis-on-Changes-in-Dietary-Habits-of-Chinese-Students-in-Russia/README.md

-# Changes in Dietary Habits of Chinese Students in Russia
+# Analysis on Changes in Dietary Habits of Chinese Students in Russia

 ![Project Banner](https://via.placeholder.com/1200x300?text=Chinese+Students+Dietary+Habits+in+Russia) <!-- You can replace this with an actual banner image if available -->